ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/monitoring.md

 In more practical terms, the [set_model_reference] method can be used to specify the time period where the reference of a given model should be placed.
 As a consequence, all algorithms associated with the specified model (not just those monitoring the performance, but also those operating on the data used by the model) will be initialized on the specified reference.
-Of course, you should send the data you want to use as a reference to the platform before calling this method, for instance using the
+Of course, you should provide the data you want to use as a reference to the platform before calling this method, for instance using the
 [add_historical_data] method.

 After setting the reference, the [add_production_data] method can be used to send production data to the platform.
 This data will be analyzed by the monitoring algorithms and, if a significant difference is detected, an alarm will be raised, in the form of a [DetectionEvent].
-We will go into more detail about detection events and how you can set up automatic actions upon their reception in the [Detection Event] section.

-The MLCube Platform monitors different entities, which will be explored in the following section.
+You can explore more about detection events and how you can set up automatic actions upon their reception in the [Detection Event] and the [Detection Event Rule] sections respectively.

 ### Targets and Metrics

-After going through the reasons why monitoring is so important in modern AI systems and explaining how monitoring is performed in the ML cube Platform, we can introduce the concepts of Monitoring Targets and Monitoring Metrics.
+After explaining why monitoring is so important in modern AI systems and detailing how it is performed in the ML cube Platform, we can introduce the concepts of Monitoring Targets and Monitoring Metrics.
 They both represent quantities that the MLCube Platform monitors, but they differ in their nature.

 #### Monitoring Targets